aragon/court-precedence-campaign/templates/an-cash-dao/AGREEMENT.md

-1. Proposals MUST be governed by this Agreement, or a future version of this Agreement as modified within the bounds of the Agreement.
-This guideline cannot be changed. \
+1. Proposals MUST be governed by this Agreement, or a future version of this Agreement as amended within the bounds of the Agreement.

 2. Disputes over a proposal relying on this Agreement MUST be resolved by Aragon Court.
-This guideline cannot be changed.

 3. Proposals MUST NOT disproportionately benefit a majority of ANT holders voting on a proposal over the minority.
-This guideline cannot be changed. \

 4. Proposals MUST NOT attempt to cast a vote using ANT held in the address of any versions of the Agent app installed on the Aragon Network Cash organization, or using ANT held in any Aragon Network Cash contract that fulfills similar functionality as the Agent app.
-This guideline cannot be changed. \

 5. Proposals MUST NOT activate in Aragon Court any ANJ controlled by the Aragon Network Cash organization.